Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Introduction

-where $L_{[0]} \in \en{(V)}$ is the neutral Zhu mode (see (\ref{ZhuConformalZeroMode})), and the sum here is over the set of irreducible positive energy $V$-modules.
+is the neutral Zhu mode (see (\ref{ZhuConformalZeroMode})), and the sum here is over the set of irreducible positive energy $V$-modules.

-The celebrated Verlinde formula \cite{Verlinde88} (proved as a theorem of vertex algebras by Huang \cite{Huang08Contemp}) determines the decomposition multiplicities of the fusion product between $V$-modules in terms of the matrix $S_{M, M'}$.
+The $S$-matrix $\{S_{M,M'}\}$ is an important datum associated with $V$.
+Indeed the celebrated Verlinde formula \cite{Verlinde88} (proved as a theorem of vertex algebras by Huang \cite{Huang08Contemp}) determines the decomposition multiplicities of the fusion product between $V$-modules in terms of the $S$-matrix.

-The most striking consequence of Zhu's result is that normalised graded dimensions are modular functions (this fact is the specialisation of (\ref{Zhu.S}) to $u = \vac$).
-The insertion of arbitrary $u \in V$ is also important because, while the $S_M(\tau | u)$ are known to be linearly independent, their restrictions $S_M(\tau | \vac)$ need not be.
-Hence \emph{\`{a} priori} the matrix $S_{M, M'}$ only makes sense before specialisation.
+The specialisation of (\ref{Zhu.S}) to $u = \vac$ recovers modularity of normalised graded dimensions of modules.
+For the purpose of computing the $S$-matrix it is important to allow the insertion of arbitrary $u \in V$.
+This is because, while the $S_M(\tau | u)$ are known to be linearly independent, their restrictions $S_M(\tau | \vac)$ need not be.

 In the first half of this paper we study modularity in the context of a vertex algebra $V$ together with an infinitesimal variation of its conformal structure $\om$.

 Let $(V, \om)$ be a conformal vertex algebra, and let $h \in V$ be a current (i.e., a vector of conformal weight $1$).
-It is well known that the formula
+It is well known that modification of $\om$ by the derivative of $h$ defines a new ``shifted'' conformal vector, so that

 defines a family of conformal structures on $V$, indexed by the parameter $z$.
+(For explanation of technical terms used in this introduction, we refer the reader to Section \ref{section.prelim}.)

 The vertex algebra $(V, \om)$ is said to be rational if its category of positive energy modules is semisimple.
 Since the positive energy condition depends on a choice of conformal structure, so does the condition of rationality.
 One is thus presented with the possibility of a family of conformal structures $(V, \om(z))$ as above for which $V$ is ``generically rational'', i.e., rational for all $\om(z)$ in some neighbourhood of $\om$, but not necessarily at $\om$ itself.
 In fact this situation occurs relatively frequently.